laxmananand/zoqq_depl/docs/api-reference/payout.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint validates beneficiary account details according to the schema requirements for the specified transfer corridor.
-It performs all validation checks without persisting the beneficiary.</p>
+    <p>This endpoint is used to validate beneficiary account details based on the specific requirements of the transfer corridor .
+It ensures that all the necessary information—such as the beneficiary’s name, account number,  and any country-specific fields—complies with the rules defined in the beneficiary schema for that corridor.
+    When you call this endpoint, it performs the same validation checks that would occur during actual beneficiary creation. </p>

     <h3>Request Headers</h3>

     | Parameter | Type | Required | Description |
     |-----------|------|----------|-------------|
     | x-api-key | string | Yes | Shared X-API key provided by Zoqq |